Case Teaching and Learning

 - Learning with Cases

-Gives some tips to maximize all learning; offers the pros and cons of experiential learning (cases) as a method; and gives some guidelines for effective case preparation, discussion, and learning.
+Directed toward students, useful for faculty as well.
+Gives tips to maximize all learning; offers the pros and cons of experiential learning (cases) as a method; and gives some guidelines for effective case preparation, discussion, and learning.

 Bonoma (589-080) 10 pages, © 1989.
 Order